abakabir/vagrant-openstack-1/README.md

 - No space or money to buy hardware
 - Faster deployment times from zero to fully functioning Overcloud
 - Test Director/Heat template creation
-- Mimic client installs to be better prepared
 - Recreate typical Openstack failures and practice debugging
 - Practice operating Openstack in a non-critical environment
 - Mimic different network architectures virtually